Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Critical Examination}

 The advantage of the generate-and-test setting is that a variety of evaluation functions can be defined.
 This allows, for instance, to evaluate the generative system by means of Boden's three criteria, while still considering the specific characteristics of the domain of interest.
-On the other hand, its applicability is not general: as we have seen in the previous section, many generative systems do not follow the proposed setting (e.g., input-based methods use the evaluation to guide the generation, thus merging the two stages).
+However, its applicability is not general: as we have seen in the previous section, many generative systems do not follow the proposed setting (e.g., input-based methods use the evaluation to guide the generation, thus merging the two stages).